 A patient may experience pulmonary aspiration of gastric contents, meaning stomach content gets into the lungs.
 This can cause asphyxiation or can result in gastric fluids burning, inflaming and scarring the lungs, which is known as chemical pneumonia.

 Surgical patients who have received insufficient doses of anesthesia have reported being conscious during surgery and experiencing pain and psychological trauma from feeling and witnessing the procedure.
 This living nightmare is such a terrifying worry, that horror movies have been based on this possibility.
 Make no mistake, it doesn’t only happen in fiction and film, it happens in real life, to real people.

 Errors with spinal and epidural anesthesia administered by shots in or around the spine can lead to nerve damage, seizures and infection in addition to other complications.
 There have even been rare cases of partial or total paralysis due to errors in anesthesia administration.

-An experienced medical malpractice lawyer can work with investigators to determine if anesthesia was properly administered.
+An experienced St. Louis medical malpractice attorney can work with investigators to determine if anesthesia was properly administered.